ruricolist/spinneret/README.md

 This is a very idiomatic and expressive way of building abstractions over HTML.

-(SPINNERET used to provide a different way of building HTML abstractions, `deftemplate`, but `deftag` is simpler and more useful.)
+(SPINNERET used to provide a more elaborate way of building HTML abstractions, `deftemplate`, but `deftag` is simpler and more useful.)